-- Change the instant pot setting to manual or pressure cook mode for 6 minutes.
+- Change the instant pot setting to manual or pressure cook mode at high pressure for 6 minutes.
 When the instant pot beeps, do 10 minutes NPR which means release the pressure manually after 10 minutes.

 - Stir the curry and garnish with cilantro.
 Lauki curry is ready to be served with roti or rice.

 - If you are making Lauki in a stovetop pressure cooker, give 1-2 whistle and let the pressure release naturally.
 All the other steps remain the same.